3rd Hemipteran-Plant Interactions Symposium

 In addition, a 3-day satellite Workshop on Feeding Behaviour of Piercing Sucking Insects will be held just after the Symposium (June 8-10).

 The HPIS 2017 will give participants a lifetime’s opportunity to enjoy the historic cities of Toledo and Segovia, as they are within a 1h-drive from Madrid city.
+In addition, visits to Cordoba and Granada will be organized by a travel agency.

 WEBSITE & EMAIL